buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 ### Week 7: The Eightfold Path (The Fourth Noble Truth)

 This week we introduce the path of practice which leads to the state of mental purity.
-There's a number of beautiful and practical teachings this week, so I encourage you to keep track of what inspires you if you haven't been keeping notes already.
+There's a number of beautiful and practical teachings this week, so I encourage you to keep track of what inspires you if you haven't been keeping a notebook already.

 #### Homework